The 7 Best Temples in Chiang Mai

 7. Doi Suthep

 Between the first 6 temples closer to the city center I would stick with tuk tuk, songthaews and walking when possible – I will mention below how long the walk would be between any two temples and leave it up to you to decide.
-When heading to the last temple – Doi Suthep, which is about a 30 minute drive up the into the mountain, the easiest option is to grab a taxi, have them wait for you as you explore, and then taxi back to your hotel to end the day.
+When heading to the last temple – Doi Suthep, which is about a 30 minute drive up the into the mountain, the easiest option is to grab a taxi.
+This way you can have them wait for you as you explore the temple area, and then taxi back to your hotel to end the day.

 Below will give you a quick description and show some pictures of the best temples in Chiang Mai as part of this self guided tour.
 Note that the entrance fees might vary slightly as time goes on but they cost little to nothing to enter ($0 – $2).
 Also feel free to add any more that you might want to visit along the way!